pip install llama-index llama-index-embeddings-openai llama-index-graph-stores-kuzu

 )

-To construct a property graph with the desired schema, observe that we specify a few additional arguments to the SchemaLLMPathExtractor
+To construct a property graph with the desired schema, we'll use SchemaLLMPathExtractor

 index = PropertyGraphIndex.from_documents(